-Have a free-for-all debate in your class to help you construct your own understanding of growing peace.
+Have a free-for-all debate in your class to help you construct your own understanding of using apps like TikTok.
 Unlike traditional debates which have only four speakers per team, this free-for-all format allows for any number of speakers from each side.